danilobellini/audiolazy/README.rst

   or roots from a polynomial;
 - MatPlotLib: needed for all default plotting, like in ``LinearFilter.plot`` method and several examples;
-- SciPy (testing only): used as an oracle for LTI filter testing;
+- SciPy (testing and examples only): used as an oracle for LTI filter testing and for the Butterworth filter example;
 - pytest, pytest-cov and pytest-timeout (testing only): runs test suite and shows code coverage status;
 - wxPython (example only): used by one example with FM synthesis in an